FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 User Management
 ++++++++++++++++++++++++

-User management page, used to save user information, you can add user ID, function, etc. Users can log in manually or by swiping their cards through the existing user list.
+User management page, used to save user information, you can add user ID, function, etc. The user can log in by entering the existing user name and password in the user list.

 .. image:: teaching_pendant_software/186.png
    :width: 6in